sircodesalittle/caleb-howard/content/blog/3. Intro Part 3/index.md

 ---
-title: Intro Part 3, The Virtue of Brains
+title: Intro Part 3, The Virtue of Minds
 date: 2022-12-31
 description: The only faith that can give true meaning is one that exists outside of our minds.
 ---